top of page

 People can only do one ACTIVE thing at a time.
 You might be able to listen to music while working or something like that but you can't actually type or say two different things at one time.
 We are like single processors that way.
 So, when we have more things "in progress" at one time, we are switching back and forth between them.
 This makes each one take a bit longer to do than if you focused on just one thing at a time, not starting another until the first is finished.

 While you may not be able to have only one thing in progress, you should understand the impact of higher WIP - in other words more task switching.
-Take a look at one of my past blog posts to see about a study I did with my team at the time regarding the unspoken cost of high WIP levels: Can you afford not to limit work in progress?
+Take a look at one of our past blog posts to see about a study we did with my team at the time regarding the unspoken cost of high WIP levels: Can you afford not to limit work in progress?

 Getting started